The long-running H.E. Bates Short Story Competition usually opens in June with a 30th November deadline, and for 2015 had me as Head Judge!

 Herbert Ernest Bates, CBE (1905–74), better known as H. E. Bates, was an English writer and author.
 His best-known works include Love for Lydia, The Darling Buds of May, (starring David Jason and Catherine Zeta-Jones, Pam Ferris amongst others) and My Uncle Silas.
 Bates was born on May 16, 1905 in Rushden, Northamptonshire, and educated at Kettering Grammar School.
 After leaving school, he worked as a reporter and a warehouse clerk.

-Run by the Northampton Writers Group (of which I am Chair and therefore a competition panelist ), the details of the H.E.
-Bates competition will be updated shortly at http://www.hebatescompetition.org.uk (with the rules / entry details at http://www.hebatescompetition.org.uk/index3.asp) but the following is an advanced summary:
+Run by the Northampton Writers Group, the details of the H.E.
+Bates competition are on http://www.hebatescompetition.org.uk (with the rules / entry details at http://www.hebatescompetition.org.uk/index3.asp) and below:

-- Write us a short story on any theme or genre of your choice.
+- Write a short story on any theme or genre of your choice.

 - Email / postal entries accepted.

-- The competition is open to all writers, from anywhere in the world.
+- The competition is open to all writers of any age, from anywhere in the world.

 - Special prize for the best story written by a Northamptonshire writer £50 (not awarded if the story has won 1st, 2nd or 3rd Prize).

-- The entry fee is £4 for each story submitted or 3 stories for £10 (£1 for each story submitted by an Under 18 writer).
+- The entry fee is £6 for the first story submitted, two stories for £10 (£5 for each subsequent story).
 Entrants are invited to submit as many stories as they wish.

 - The initial judging panel will comprise members of the Northampton Writers’ Group.